How to calculate and improve your employee retention rate?

 The employees are the show's stars, dazzling the audience with their skills and dedication.
 And the retention rate?
 It's the applause that echoes through the corridors, indicating how many performers decided to stick around for an encore.

 The employee retention rate is not just a number.
-It's the lifeblood of a thriving organization, a testament to its ability to create a workplace culture that employees simply can't bear to leave.
+Employee retention refers to the lifeblood of a thriving organization, a testament to its ability to create a workplace culture that employees simply can't bear to leave.
 Keep those unicorns prancing, and your retention rate of retaining employees will soar!

 Why is knowing your employee retention rate important?